 Rosie Paulsen, founder of Rosie Paulsen Enterprises, has come a long way since her youth, both in terms of mindset and geography.
-Born in Ecuador to school teacher parents who were skeptical of any job that didn't provide a steady wage, Paulsen now resides in Dade City, Florida and owns two businesses.
+Born in Ecuador to schoolteacher parents who were skeptical of any job that did not provide a steady wage, Paulsen now resides in Lutz, Florida and owns two businesses.

 PLEASE MENTION YOU READ MY STORY ON FLVEC.COM WHEN YOU CALL, VISIT OR MESSAGE ME.
 THANKS!